trychlos/TheToolsProject-Perl/tools/libexec/doc/2-Install.md

 As the site integrator must define the available __TTP__ layers, every user can define its own layer, for example to write and test a new verb.

-The bootstrapping process takes care of keeping the user's layers in front of the site defined ones, so that they are read in priority.
+The bootstrapping process reads first the user configuration, and then the site one, adding successively found tree path to the list of TTP_ROOT's.
+This way, the user configuration takes precedence over the site-wide configuration.

-__TTP__ reads first machine-wide configuration, and then user-wide one, appending each tree after the previous.
-As an exception to the previous rule, the tree is prepended to the previous if the specified path begins with a dash `-`.
+As an exception to this rule, the path is prepended to the built list when it is prefixed by a dash (`-`).

 ### Shell-based OS (any unix-like)